I’d like to visit the farm before my child attends camp. What are my options?

 Do you offer scholarships?

-We offer a very limited number of partial scholarships to needy families.
+We offer a number of partial scholarships to needy families.
 Please e-mail to request an application form.

 What safety precautions do you follow?